dwave-examples/airline-hubs/README.md

  2. Only one hub per route.
  3. Only p hubs total.

-The first two constraints ensure that any city-city route that a passenger travels has at most two legs, or one connection.
+The first two constraints ensure that any connecting airports are hubs.

 ## References